Ananyapam7/Pneumonia-detection/README.md

 # Pneumonia Detection Using Partial Transfer Learning on Depthwise Convolutions

+The risk of having pneumonia is a quite high for numerous people, especially for the ones in developing nations where billions face shortage in energy and rely on toxic forms of energy.
+The World Health Organization estimates that over 4 million premature deaths occur annually from household air pollution-related diseases including pneumonia.
+Over 150 million people get infected with pneumonia on an annual basis especially children under 5 years old.
+In such regions, the problem can be further aggravated due to the dearth of medical resources and personnel.
+For example, in 57 nations of Africa, there is a shortage of 2.3 million doctors and nurses.
+For these populations, accurate and fast diagnosis mean everything.

 ## Background

 Pneumonia is a very common disease.
 It can be either: